popsim-consortium/stdpopsim/docs/development.rst

    The reviewer should write the testing code on their own fork of the repository, as outlined in the `GitHub workflow`_.

-4. After writing the appropriate  the test code, the reviewer should execute it by running the `Unit tests`_.
+4. After writing the appropriate code, the reviewer should execute it by running the `Unit tests`_.
    The unit tests will produce error messages if inconsistencies are found between the original contributor's implementation